Displaying Site Pages to Mobile Devices

 The rules defined for a family, along with the priorities of the families selected for a particular site or page, determine which family’s actions are applied to a given request.
 From the Manage Classification Rules page for a specific rule set, you can add a rule by specifying an operating system, rule type, physical screen size, and screen resolution.
 Remember that you can add as many rules to a family as you need in order to classify the devices on which you’d like to take actions.
 You’ll notice after saving the classification rule that it’s characterized as a Simple Rule.
 By default, only the Simple Rule type is available.
 The rules are designed to be extensible, and additional rule types can be added by your developers.

-Figure 3.28: You need to install the Device Recognition Provider plugin to populate the OS list.
+Figure 3.29: You need to install the Device Recognition Provider EE application to populate the OS list.

 Once you’ve created some mobile device families and added some rules to them, you’ll be ready to set up some actions.
 The actions defined for a family determine what happens to a particular request when the device is detected and the family has been found to apply.

 You can add actions to a family from the Site Pages page of Site Administration.
 Select either the public or private pages and then look for the Mobile Device Rules link in the right-hand menu.
 Use the Select Device Family button to select families to be applied either to a site or to a single page.
 If you select the page group itself from the left-hand menu, the selected family applies to all the pages of the site by default.
 If, however, you select an individual page and then click the Select Device Family button, the families apply only to that page.
 You can select multiple families for a particular site or page and order them by priority.
 The families are checked in decreasing order of priority: the actions defined by the first family that applies are executed.

 Figure 3.30: You can select a mobile device family to apply for a site or page from the Site Pages section of Site Administration.